 Property owners are required to pay their property taxes on time.
 If an owner fails to pay on time, the unpaid portion will be considered delinquent and incur a 10% penalty charge and, in the case of second installment, a one-time administrative fee.

 If a bill remains delinquent through the end of the fiscal year (June 30th), the bill is considered tax-defaulted.
-Tax-defaulted properties transfer to the redemption tax roll where they continue to accrue 1.5% of the unpaid delinquent tax amount (18 percent per year) until the balance is paid in full.
+Tax-defaulted properties transfer to the redemption tax roll where they continue to accrue 1.5% per month of the unpaid delinquent tax amount (18 percent per year) until the balance is paid in full.
 In addition, there is a one-time redemption fee.

 Taxpayers who are not in power to sell status may request an installment payment plan to pay defaulted taxes over a five-year period.
 To initiate an installment plan:

 - Complete and sign the Plan Request form.

 - Pay at least 20% of the total balance due, plus a $50 installment plan set up fee.